4 steps to getting licensed

 How to get licensed:

 Have a high school diploma or Florida Department of Environmental Protection (FDEP) approved GED

 - Complete a Florida Department of Environmental Protection (FDEP) approved course in water or wastewater treatment.

-- Once you complete the approved course with a passing grade, you will be qualified to sit for the State exam.
+- Once you complete and pass the approved course, you're eligible to take the State exam.

-- To obtain your actual Certified Operators License, you will need to:
+- To obtain your actual Certified Operators License, you will need to have:

 - Worked at a treatment plant and document 2,080 hours of experience.
 This equates to one year (40 hours/week, 52 weeks/year).
 Your employer verifies this time.